sawadhwa/sawadhwa.github.io/README.md

 ### Conclusion and Discussion

 	In our project, we tried to discover if gender and racial bias was present in data science employment.
 According to our results, our test failed to reject the null hypotheses.
 We calculated this by using a two-way ANOVA test using average job level as our dependent variable meanwhile race and gender served as our independent variables.
 The result shows that none of our three tests (gender, race, race + gender) show any type of inequality.
 The reason why we are rejecting our hypotheses is because none of our p-values was under the standard 0.05 level.
 However, if we used the 0.1 level of significance, there might have been some differential treatment when it came to race.
 That level of significance is a very weak indicator so we decided to keep our original results.
-	One of the biggest limitations that we saw in our study was our limited ability to analyze small differences.
-So many of our differences were miniscule so it's tough to discern if this is a strong effect or not.
-The most obvious limitation is that we need more data for a multitude of reasons.
-The biggest reason for more data is that a sample size of 16 people is not enough.
-Another reason is that we need to try to collect more data because it would help in catching any confounding variables.
-The trouble we had reproducing the same dataset is that there are some variables that are inconsistent between data points and the data is tough to collect in general.
-Our main goal in future studies is that we hope we are able to enlighten people on the possible inequality that seems to be prevalent in one of the up and coming fields in American employment.

 ### Big Libraries

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Data Scientists,